omari-kd/Environmental-Impact-on-Food-Production/README.md

 While all food production requires water, plant-based food generally require significantly less water than animal products, making them a more water-efficient choice (Colorado Sun, 2022).
 Animal agriculture consumes high amounts of water and pollutes freshwater ecosystems (Livvie, 2025) also, raising livestock, especially beef, requires vast amounts of water for feed production, drinking water, and cleaning (Livvie, 2025).

-From the chart, tomatoes are the most water-consuming plant-based food product, which is supported by EOS (2025), stating that tomato cultivation can be water-intensive, with some studies suggesting that producing 1 kg of tomatoes can require anywhere from 4 to 300 liters of water, depending on the growing method and efficiency.
+From the chart, tomatoes are the most water-consuming plant-based food product, which is supported by EOS (2025), stating that tomato cultivation can be water-intensive, with some studies suggesting that producing 1 kg of tomatoes can require anywhere from 4 to 300 litres of water, depending on the growing method and efficiency.

 #### Box plot on plant-based versus animal-based freshwater use litres per 1000kcal